 Orion is one of the most striking constellations in the night sky, and in the northern hemisphere is clearly seen in winter from November to February.
 Fortunately, it is also one of the easiest ones to spot and by using Orion as a reference point we are able to locate some of its surrounding constellations fairly quickly.

-Auriga; a line from Orion’s first leg and the first star in his belt leads onto the distinctive pentagon shaped constellation called Auriga (“the charioteer”).
-It contains an impressive bright, yellow star called Capella, which is the sixth brightest star in the night sky.
+A line drawn from Orion’s first leg and the first star in his belt leads onto the distinctive pentagon-shaped constellation called Auriga (“the charioteer”).
+It contains an impressively bright, yellow star called Capella, which is the sixth brightest star in the night sky.

 Gemini is a zodiac constellation found by imagining a line running through Rigel and Betelgeuse onto the stars of Pollux and Castor, legendary twins from Greek mythology who went on many great adventures together.
 The two bright stars you see depict the twin’s heads side by side, while the fainter stars outline their two bodies.

 Leo is a zodiac constellation laying a little further on from Gemini and forming a distinct sickle shape of stars starting with the brightest called Regulus.
 The three zodiacal constellations already mentioned lie on an elliptic line 18 degrees wide known as the Zodiac and following this line will lead you onto the other zodiac constellations.